 It's time for young, balanced voice in the California State Assembly.

 James was raised by his parents, UFCW Local 870 (now Local 5) organizers and advocates, in Oakland's historic Dimond District - just a walk away from Glenview Elementary and a bus ride to Edna Brewer Middle School.
-He attended those Oakland public schools until his family moved to San Leandro a little under nine years ago as a fresh start, a new beginning.
+He attended those Oakland public schools until his family sought a new beginning in San Leandro a little under nine years ago, a fresh start.

-During his time in high school, James spent a year advocating for San Lorenzo USD to implement a student position on the Board of Trustees.
-After being turned down once, he went a second time and wrote the policy, passed it through the Board, and was elected unanimously.
+During his time in high school, James tirelessly advocated for San Lorenzo USD to implement a student position on the Board of Trustees.
+After being turned down once, he came in a second time and was chosen to lead the process, and elected unanimously.
 He served a one year term on San Lorenzo's School Board as the first Student Board Member.
 He championed various policy changes and a shift in direction for the district.
 This is where he also learned the importance of school board advocacy in Sacramento, partnering with board members and state legislators to bring the student voice into the fold.

 James has been told two things in his life: he's "too young," and "too ambitious."
 It's time to change that narrative.